ancastro/ember-networker/README.md

 Make use of the many generators for code, try `ember help generate` for more details

+Generate a new route with

+`ember generate route people`

+to remove the files just generated use the command

+`ember destroy route people`

 ### Running Tests

 * `ember test`